0xPolygon/polygon-docs/docs/pos/how-to/validator/validator-binaries.md

   ```

 !!! tip
-    The following heimdall seed can be used for both mainnet and Mumbai testnet: `8542cd7e6bf9d260fef543bc49e59be5a3fa9074@seed.publicnode.com:27656`
+    The following Heimdall seed can be used for both mainnet and Mumbai testnet: `8542cd7e6bf9d260fef543bc49e59be5a3fa9074@seed.publicnode.com:27656`

 - Bootnodes: